jagreehal/workflow/docs/resource-management.md

 - **Single resource** - A simple `try/finally` is clearer for one resource
 - **Non-async cleanup** - If cleanup is synchronous, RAII patterns are simpler
-- **Global resources** - Connection pools, singletons—these have their own lifecycle
+- **Global resources** - Connection pools, singletons--these have their own lifecycle
 - **Framework-managed** - If your framework handles cleanup (e.g., request-scoped DI), use that

 ## Summary